 As many agencies and consultants will tell you, the true challenge with building a pre-launch email list is measuring how qualified it is.
 Basically, it’s always been difficult to determine how likely email subscribers are to actually convert into a backer; you want to build a list of people who actually want to pre-order the product, rather than people who are just interested in learning about new ideas.

-For a typical crowdfunding campaign, you’ll see anywhere from 3-5% of your email list actually convert into backers.
-That’s minuscule compared to the gargantuan effort it takes for you to actually build up a list.
+3-5% conversion rate is minuscule compared to the gargantuan effort it takes for you to actually build up a list.

 That’s why this next step (I call it the Reservation Funnel) is so incredibly important when it comes to email marketing in crowdfunding.